 PN is an independent, reader supported, monthly newspaper published in Naperville, Illinois, to preview the upcoming month.

-Since July 2001, our print initiative has been supported by a great group of local businesses, organically growing four pages at a time since our first printed issue in September 2001.
+Since July 2001, our print initiative has been supported by a great group of local businesses, organically growing four pages at a time since our first 8-page printed issue was introduced in September 2001.
 Promoting a preview of community events, the arts and locally-owned independent enterprise is still our primary passion.

 If you’re out of our delivery area, we’d also like to remind you that our stories and columns that appear in print are posted in rotation on this website throughout the month.
 Then they’re saved in the big cloud.

-We feature updated news you can use everyday on what we call Naperville Latest N.E.W.S., accessible from our Main page.
+We feature updated news you can use everyday on what we call Naperville Latest N.E.W.S., accessible from our Main or Home page.

 In June 2007, a PN reader educated the editors of Positively Naperville about blogs.
 You probably already know a blog is short for “web log,” a little-used term coined by Jorn Barger way back in 1997 that was jokingly morphed into “we blog” and then simply “blog.”
 The PN reader noted that our Website has been a blog since it was launched in July 2001, but few people called a blog a “blog” back then.
 At any rate, he suggested we call this Website PN Blogs, so we took the advice to heart.
 Now our blog has morphed into Latest N.E.W.S. in all directions.